 But the truth is that taking breaks is actually essential for boosting productivity.

-At a certain point, working too hard becomes detrimental to your progress because you’re just too tired to focus.
+At a certain point, working too hard becomes a productivity killer because you’re just too tired to focus.

 By scheduling breaks, you can avoid this problem and actually get more done in the long run.